tobias-loew/hop/README.md

   allow to specify an additional SFINAE-condition which is applied to the complete actual parameter type pack

 All overloads for a single function have to be gathered in a `hop::ol_list<...>`

+Inside a function `hop` provides several templates and functions for inspecting the current overload and accessing function arguments:

 Examples can be found in test\hop_test.cpp.